SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ![The Windows Task Scheduler](media/timerjob-framework/hkRc0Bo.png)

-## Timer Job Framework in-depth ##
+## Timer job framework in-depth ##
-This section details how the Timer Job Framework features and how it works.
+This section details how the timer job framework features and how it works.

 ### Structure ###
 The `TimerJob` class is an abstract base class which contains the following public properties, methods and events: